cebe89/Reddit_Account_Migrator-Downloader/README.md

 -option to unsave favorites from a list
 -add crawler for reddit galleries
 -add crawler for imgur galleries
+-option to fetch comments belonging to an url and download them, with optional depth parameter (standard level 2, to find people eventually telling a source)
--add more other websites to extract and crawl for and download (redgifs etc) -option to load posts (and extract links and download them) from any user -add a proper option to turn on/off options when executing (arguments, CLI?)
+ (would have to discern between saved comments and post) -add more other websites to extract and crawl for and download (redgifs etc) -option to load posts (and extract links and download them) from any user -add a proper option to turn on/off options when executing (arguments, CLI?)